Skip to main content

 How does Monroe County compare to neighboring counties?

-Monroe County homeowners pay an estimated $3,061/year - $298 more than neighboring Jones County.
+The median Monroe County homeowner pays $1,886/year (Census ACS 2024) - $8 more than neighboring Jones County.
 If you live near the county line, comparable sales from Jones County can serve as evidence in your appeal.

 How do I appeal my property tax in Monroe County?

-File a PT-311A with the Monroe County Board of Assessors at 38 West Main St., Forsyth, GA 31029 within 45 days from the date of the assessment notice.
-This deadline is strictly enforced - one day late and you lose your right to appeal for the entire year.
+File a PT-311A with the Monroe County Board of Assessors at 38 West Main St., Forsyth, GA 31029, within 45 days of your notice date.
+Miss that window by a day and Forsyth-area owners forfeit the whole year.

 Monroe County Assessor Contact